Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Quantum critical properties

-\emph{Quantum critical properties:} A critical phase boundary can be mapped out within the NRG by looking for the hybridization width $\Gamma_c(I_z)$ at which the asymptotic low-energy many-body spectrum jumps from that of one stable fixed point to another.
-The phase boundaries for our two representative cases are plotted Fig.\ \ref{fig:1}(b).
+A critical phase boundary can be mapped out within the NRG by looking for the hybridization width $\Gamma_c(I_z)$ at which the asymptotic low-energy many-body spectrum jumps from that of one stable fixed point to another.
+The phase boundaries are plotted Fig.\ \ref{fig:1}(b).
 For $\Gamma_0$ close to $\Gamma_c$, the NRG spectrum flows away from the critical spectrum toward one or other of the stable fixed points around a crossover temperature $T^{*} \propto |\Gamma_{0}-\Gamma_{c}|^{\nu}$.
 Using this relation, illustrated in Fig.\ \ref{fig:1}(c), one obtains $\nu^{-1}=0.334(2)$ for $r=0.2$ and $\nu^{-1}=0.1835(4)$ for $r=0.4$.